Advances in aerodynamics, structures and engines hold promise for quiet, efficient supersonic transports

 By 2035, three decades after the Concorde was retired, demand and technology could come together to make economically and technically viable a supersonic airliner with 100+ seats.
 But substantial new technology will be needed to ensure such an aircraft meets sonic boom, noise and emissions requirements.
 Those are the conclusions of advanced supersonic-transport concept studies conducted for NASA by Boeing and Lockheed Martin.
 Both companies developed configurations meeting aggressive ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Low-Boom Supersonic Airliner Viable By 2035, Says NASA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Low-Boom Supersonic Airliner Viable By 2035, Says NASA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.